-*This post was sponsored by Sodastream.
+*This post is sponsored by Sodastream.
 While I was compensated and provided product for my review, all opinions are my own and not influenced in any way.

 When I received the new SodaStream Play, I couldn’t wait to use it for non-traditional purposes.
 Honestly, I don’t drink classic soda pop, but I do love sparkling water and drink it often.
 I knew that it would be fun to use to make unconventional bubbly drinks and to use in my baking experiments.

-I created a pumpkin biscuit recipe with sparkling water made from the SodaStream Play and had great results.
-Remember not to play with the dough too much, I know it’s tempting, but just knead it enough to combine and gently roll it out to cut your biscuits.
+Remember not to play with the dough too much.
+I know it’s tempting but just knead it enough to combine, then gently roll it out to cut your biscuits.
 You can leave out the pumpkin and raisins and do all yogurt or sour cream.
 They will turn out delicious either way!

-These pumpkin biscuits have a very subtle pumpkin flavor and are wonderful eaten alone or with your favorite biscuit toppings.
-They are amazing with apple or pumpkin butter this time of year!
+These pumpkin raisin biscuits have a very subtle pumpkin flavor and are wonderful eaten alone or with your favorite biscuit toppings.
+They are amazing with apple butter or pumpkin butter this time of year!

 - 4 cups unbleached self-rising flour